The Most Effective Magnetic Measurement

 Airborne magnetic data acquisition has a number of advantages over land and marine-based surveys.
 Rapid speed of acquisition is critical when dealing with the time-variations of the magnetic field.
 The survey height of an airplane has the advantage of moving the measurement point away from the influence of near surface magnetic disturbances that are usually not of exploration interest.

-As the aircraft flies, the magnetometer measures and records the total intensity of the magnetic field at the sensor, which is a combination of the desired magnetic field generated in the Earth as well as tiny variations due to the temporal effects of the constantly varying solar wind and the magnetic field of the survey aircraft.
+As the aircraft flies, the magnetometer measures and records the total intensity of the magnetic field at the sensor.
+The total intensity is a combination of the desired magnetic field generated in the Earth as well as tiny variations due to the temporal effects of the constantly varying solar wind and the magnetic field of the survey aircraft.
 By subtracting the solar, regional, and aircraft effects, the resulting aeromagnetic map shows the spatial distribution and relative abundance of magnetic minerals (most commonly the iron oxide mineral magnetite) in the upper levels of the Earth’s crust.

 EDCON-PRJ uses a Cesium Magnetometer manufactured by Geometrics.
 The system’s high performance and multi-function capability are excellent for mapping geologic structure, for mining, oil and gas exploration and the detection of buried drums for environmental surveys.
-More information on magnetometer.